 The Editing scope basically models mutually exclusive access to a shared resource.
 We are going to implement it as a token ring mechanism.
-The initial specification of the scope, called coaccess, is presented in Fig. 4.
+The initial specification of the scope, called coaccess, is presented in Fig. 6.
 The specification allows new requests from the agents to a shared resource to be accepted (in AddAgents); a resource to be given to one of the agents (in AssignLeader); and a change of resource ownership to be made (in ChangeOwnership).
-The latter event is possible only when all of the requests have been received (i.e., done = TRUE) and no agent currently owns the resource $(aa \neq \{owner\})$.
+The latter event is possible only when all of the requests have been received (i.e., done = TRUE) and no agent currently owns the resource ($aa \neq \{owner\}$).

-3.1.1 Scope Specification and Decomposition into Roles.
+Scope Specification and Decomposition into Roles.
 The initial scope specification defines the scope state (program variables) and the scope events (operations) that update the state.
 It abstractly describes the general scope activities without specifying which roles are involved in them.
 However, at some stage of the specification refinement, we eliminate the abstract scope variables and introduce the roles.
 The scope state is then partitioned by distributing the program variables among the scope roles such that for each variable, there is exactly one role responsible for updating it.
 Similarly, for the operations, we specify the scope events in such a way that each event updates the variables of only one role.
 As a result, we attribute each scope operation with a single role.
 At the same time, a scope operation can read the variables of other roles.
 This gives us an abstract way for modelling the coordination among the scope roles.
 As a result of our final refinement step, the scope specification is decomposed into separate role specifications that can then be used to implement compatible cooperative agents.

 Therefore, the goals of our development process by program refinement are two-fold.
 We introduce the missing implementation details on specific functionality, communication, and fault tolerance mechanisms.
-At the same time, we decouple the scope state and operations in such a way that we can attribute each scope variable and event to a specific role.